Hamilton H. Gray: Biography

 Hamilton H. Gray was born in Madison, New York, in June 1827.
 His father moved the family several times in his childhood, to Oneida County, New York, then to Monroe, Michigan, and finally Boone County, Illinois.
 At age 13, Hamilton went off on his own, traveling to the lead mining region of the Wisconsin Territory and seeking work.
-He mined $800 dollars worth of lead (roughly $30,000 adjusted for inflation to 2022) and took the money to Belvidere, Illinois, where he entered a private academy for education.
+He mined $800 worth of lead (roughly $30,000 adjusted for inflation to 2022) and took the money to Belvidere, Illinois, where he entered a private academy for education.
 Then followed that up with a course in a private school in Beloit, Wisconsin Territory.

 In 1846, Gray was offered an appointment to the United States Military Academy, but declined.
 Instead he began studying law under attorney John M. Keep in Beloit.
 John Keep was a land dealer as well as attorney, and he was incapacitated by illness only three months after Gray went to work under him.
 Gray took over Keep's land business and managed it for three years, then went to work for a larger land company.
 Through this company, he purchased much of the land on which the city of Darlington, Wisconsin, now stands.
 Also during this time, he opened mills and storehouses in Beloit to sell flour to new settlers in the region, and dealt in livestock with money from wealthy east-coast investors.